SKocur/Image-Cipher/README.md

 ## Usage:
 1. Find a photo to use for encryption.
-2. Put the photo in the "images" folder.
-3. Enter the name of that photo in place of "image_name".
+2. Enter the name of that photo in place of "image_name".
-4. Enter text to encrypt.
+3. Enter text to encrypt.
-5. Click "Encrypt".
+4. Click "Encrypt".
-6. Enjoy!
+5. Enjoy!

 #### To decrypt text from image:
 1. Enter name of image with encrypted message.
 2. Click "Decrypt".
 3. Enjoy!

+### Command line arguments:
+`-EM arg` or `--encryption-mode arg` - sets encryption mode to one of the following:
+* if `arg` is equal to 1, then SingleColorEncryption will be used
+* if `arg` is equal to 2, then MultiColorEncryptio will be used
+* if `arg` is equal to 3, then LowLevelBitEncryption will be used

+`-DM arg` or `--decryption-mode arg` - sets decryption mode with `arg` option analogically used as above (of course it will decrypt specific algorithm)

+`-f arg` or `--file-name arg` - sets image name (or path to it) which will store encrypted data

+`-m arg` or `--message arg` - sets message which will be encrypted

 ### Before encryption
 ![Demo](images/github-logo.jpeg)